 Bank Accounts.
 The Board must approve the depository for club funds, which is currently Pacific Premier Bank.
 Deposits should be maintained in interest-bearing accounts where practical.

 Authorized Signatures.
-The President, Steve Hodgson Joel Clay ; and Secretary, Andrew (Drew) Lewis will have signatory power.
+The President, Joel Clay ; and Secretary, JP Patel will have signatory power.
 Only one signature is required for a single check in an amount up to and including $2,000.
 Two signatures are required on amounts of over $2,000.
 The signatory card should be signed and in effect on July 1st of each year.

 Compensation of Directors and Officers.
 Directors and Officers shall not be compensated.